bugzilla/bugzilla.github.io/_posts/2002-01-18-status-update.md

 *   [Bug 109530](https://bugzilla.mozilla.org/show_bug.cgi?id=109530 "xml.cgi double (and in some cases triple) quoting special characters.") - Fixed Bug.pm so it doesn't quote xml characters until it's asked to output xml (instead of doing it both ways)
 *   [Bug 101875](https://bugzilla.mozilla.org/show_bug.cgi?id=101875 "component column should be after product column in query results") - Put the product column before the component column rather than after
 *   [Bug 109802](https://bugzilla.mozilla.org/show_bug.cgi?id=109802 "checksetup.pl fails to connect to mysql database - password not escaped in localconfig") - Make it clear how to enter mysql passwords with special characters into `localconfig`
-*   [Bug 108312](https://bugzilla.mozilla.org/show_bug.cgi?id=108312 "Mid air collision page may not show all updates") - The mid-air collision page was only showing the most recent changes if two people comitted changes to a bug while you were viewing it.
+*   [Bug 108312](https://bugzilla.mozilla.org/show_bug.cgi?id=108312 "Mid air collision page may not show all updates") - The mid-air collision page was only showing the most recent changes if two people committed changes to a bug while you were viewing it.
 *   [Bug 54901](https://bugzilla.mozilla.org/show_bug.cgi?id=54901 "[security] LDAP Authentication should fail for empty passwords") - If you were using LDAP authentication it would let you log in as anyone if you left the password blank
 *   [Bug 37339](https://bugzilla.mozilla.org/show_bug.cgi?id=37339 "Bugzilla sidebar, containing info in footer") - Added a sidebar for Mozilla based browsers that contains the saved queries from the page footer
 *   [Bug 80183](https://bugzilla.mozilla.org/show_bug.cgi?id=80183 "configurable index page (using Template Toolkit)") - Make the index page use a template and contain the normal page footer